The pressure metric for Anosov representations: Introduction

 We now introduce the notation necessary to give more careful statements of our results.
 Let $\Gamma$ be a word hyperbolic group with Gromov boundary $\bg$.
-A representation $\rho:\Gamma\to \sln$ is said to be {\em convex} if there exist continuous $\rho$-equivariant maps $\xi:\bg\to\rpn$ and $\theta:\bg\to \rpn^*$ such that if $x$ and $y$ are distinct points in $\bg$, then
+Loosely speaking, a representation $\rho:\Gamma\to \sln$ is {\em projective Anosov} if it has transverse projective limit maps, the image of every infinite order element is proximal, and the proximality ``spreads uniformly'' (see Section \ref{convex-anosov} for a careful definition).
+An element $A\in\sln$ is {\em proximal} if its action on $\rpn$ has an attracting fixed point.
+A representation $\rho:\Gamma\to \sln$ is said to have {\em transverse projective limit maps} if there exist continuous $\rho$-equivariant maps \hbox{$\xi:\bg\to\rpn$} and \hbox{$\theta:\bg\to \rpn^*$} such that if $x$ and $y$ are distinct points in $\bg$, then